House speeding to impeach Trump for Capitol ‘insurrection’

 As for the rioters, Biden said, “It is critically important that there’ll be a real serious focus on holding those folks who engaged in sedition and threatening the lives, defacing public property, caused great damage -- that they be held accountable.”

-As Congress briefly resumed on Monday, an uneasiness swept government.
+As Congress briefly resumed Monday, an uneasiness swept government.
 More lawmakers tested positive for COVID-19 after sheltering during the siege.
-And new security officials were quickly installed after the Capitol police chief and others were ousted in fallout from the extraordinary attack on the iconic dome of democracy.
+And new security officials were quickly installed after the Capitol police chief and others were ousted in fallout from the attack on the iconic dome of democracy.
+Some GOP lawmakers, including Missouri Sen. Josh Hawley, faced public blowback for their efforts on the day of the riot trying to overturn Biden’s election.

-Pending impeachment, Democrats called on Vice President Mike Pence and the Cabinet to invoke constitutional authority under the 25th Amendment to remove Trump from office before Inauguration Day.

-Their House resolution was blocked by Republicans.
-However, the full House is to hold a roll call vote on it Tuesday, and it is expected to pass.

 Pelosi said the Republicans were enabling Trump’s “unhinged, unstable and deranged acts of sedition to continue.
 Their complicity endangers America, erodes our Democracy, and it must end.”